The Echo Chamber

 The Echo Chamber is the debut novel of Scottish author Luke Williams, published in 2011.
 The Saltire Society awarded it the Scottish First Book of the Year prize that year.
-As revealed in the books acknowledgements, two of the chapters, extracts from the diary of Damaris a young woman and Evie's first lover were written by a friend, Natasha Soobramanien.
+As revealed in the book's acknowledgements, two of the chapters, extracts from the diary of Damaris, a young woman and Evie's first lover, were written by a friend, Natasha Soobramanien.